 From spring to autumn, the Pier 8 waterfront park is the site of Hamilton’s most resplendent roller rink, where skaters bounce, rock, and roll to disco classics while taking in gorgeous sunset views of the harbour.
 And the action doesn’t stop in the winter—you just need to swap out the wheels for blades as the rink gets covered in ice for free all-day skating.

 Each February, Pier 8 also serves as the epicentre of Winterfest, a citywide celebration that includes a waterfront night market showcasing local shops, food vendors, and artists.
-As of 2019, it will also feature The Canteen, a mobile festival-within-a-festival housed inside refurbished camper trailers to bring live music, art installations, street eats, and more to various locations across the city.
-Keep an eye on the festival website for details.

 If skating feels too amateur-hour for a winter warrior like yourself, then maybe pick-axing your way up an ice-covered gorge is more your speed?
 Once the temperature dips below zero, Hamilton’s famous waterfalls transform into dazzling frozen panoramas, and in the case of the popular Tiffany Falls, climbers can actually scale its 21-metre face.
 If this sounds like, ahem, a cool thing to do, you must either be a member of the Alpine Club of Canada or enroll yourself in an ice-climbing class with OneAxe Pursuits.
 Or you could always just Instagram it from a safe distance.